eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Benchmark Results
 Of course, all of this talking would be pointless if we aren't able to see any gains.

-This benchmark measures requests per second (RPS) under different workloads in the context of a hypermedia application.
+Our benchmark measures requests per second (RPS) under different workloads in the context of a hypermedia application.
 To serve a read request, the server must issue 3 separate DB queries touching all 4 tables.
 The queries perform several joins and require at least 500 completely (pseudo-)random pages from the database.
 This data is then used to render a ~190 kB HTML template (using [Jinja](https://jinja.palletsprojects.com/en/stable/)), which must then be [Brotli-compressed](https://en.wikipedia.org/wiki/Brotli) and returned to the client.

+For hypermedia applications, the server spends a significant portion of its time querying the database and rendering HTML templates.
+The database is thus a significant factor in the performance of the application.
+This benchmark is not entirely scientific: we are also using different web frameworks (Litestar vs FastAPI).
+This is because Postgres + FastAPI are both very popular, and we consider this combination to be the "mainstream baseline".

 ### 4 GB Dataset
 ![hypermedia_web_server_throughput_4gb](images/hypermedia_web_server_throughput_4gb.png)